-7. As of the date of filing, more than 150 individuals who were framed by the Watts Gang have had their convictions vacated by the Circuit Court of Cook County.
+7. As of the date of filing, more than 150 individuals who were framed by the Watts

+Gang have had their convictions vacated by the Circuit Court of Cook County.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant denies he framed anyone as he understands that term.
+Defendant lacks knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.

 8. Many victims of the Watts Gang are currently prosecuting federal lawsuits.
-Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.
+Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv- 01717.